 So you’re planning a wedding and are thinking about hiring a DJ to take care of the music?
-We get asked a lot about DJ costs, wedding DJ services, bat mitzvah DJ services and other things.
-But the most common question we hear at Airwaves Music from couples is: “How much should I budget for my DJ?”
+We get asked a lot of questions about DJs, music, and wedding services, but the most common question we hear from couples at Airwaves is: “How much should I budget for my DJ?”

-The answer to this question isn’t generally so black and white as there are usually a bunch of other similar questions hiding beneath it.
+The answer to this question isn’t as simple as that, as there are usually several other similar questions hiding beneath it.

-- Does paying less mean they will be much worse?
+Does paying less mean they will be worse?

-- What should be included in the price that I pay?
+What all should be included in the price that I pay?

 How much does a DJ cost?
-A question we’ve been asked a lot in our 13+ years of being DJ service industry.
-It’s tough to know the answers if you’ve never hired a DJ before so we decided to take a few minutes to answer these questions for you based on our experience performing across Canada and the US at more than 3000 weddings and events since we started in 2007.
+A question we’ve been asked a lot over nearly 15 years of being in the business of DJ services.
+It’s tough to know the answers if you’ve never hired a DJ before, so we’ve decided to take a few minutes to answer these questions for you, based on our experience performing across Canada and the US at more than 3000 weddings and events since we started in 2007.

-To be clear, we’re not going to try to “sell” you on our company.
-We know that what we do is amazing (and our happy couples agree), but we’re not necessarily for everyone.
-We’re writing this because you deserve to know the truth about DJ pricing and we want to help you make an informed decision about what’s right for you.
+To be clear, we’re not going to try to “sell” you to our company.
+We know that what we do is amazing (and our happy couples agree), but we are not necessarily for everyone.
+We’re writing this because you deserve to know the truth about DJ pricing, and we want to help you make an informed decision about what’s right for you.

 Four Types of DJs

-While prices do range slightly In the cities we operate in (Kelowna, Vancouver, Victoria, Toronto and Ottawa), there are essentially 4 types of DJs here in Canada:
+While prices do range slightly In the cities we operate in (Kelowna, Vancouver, Victoria, Winnipeg, Toronto, and Ottawa), there are essentially four types of DJs here in Canada:

 - Most Expensive– $2000 – $3000+